For urgent consular assistance call

 Winter tyres must be fitted:

 The blood alcohol limit is 0.05%.
-If you’re caught driving over the limit, authorities may arrest you.
+Authorities may arrest you if you're caught driving over the limit.

 More information:

-Public transport, including buses and trains, is mostly reliable and safe.
+Public transport, including buses and trains, is reliable and safe.

 More information: